 The equipment was tested in fluid at the factory.
 To avoid contaminating your fluid, flush the equipment with flushing fluid before you use the equipment.
-See Flush the System (Systems without Color Change), page 31.
+See Flush the System (Systems without Color Change), page 33 or Flush the System (Color Change Enabled Systems), page 35.